Rumpunzel/rpg-thingy/characters/talents/maneuver.md

 ### Superior Strategist

-When positioning for a conflict, you may test for positioning twice and gain two different benefits.
+When create and advantage for a gauntlets, you may test twice and gain two different benefits.

 ### One Step Ahead

 During contests, ties count as successes for you, even if you're the attacker.
-During conflicts, you inflict **1** damage to your opponent's morale on ties.
+During gauntlets, you inflict **1** damage to your opponent's morale instead of your own.
 These benefits do not work should your opponent also have this talent.